 The concrete can expand and contract, which makes it vulnerable to cracks.
 Harz and concrete stone also have the natural tendency to expand and contract depending on the climatic conditions.

-In colder temperatures, the moist environment is preserved, and if the moisture is freezing, the effects of freezer-tau cycles cause damage to sensitive masonry and marble.
+At colder temperatures, the humid environment persists, and when this freezes, the effects of freeze-thaw cycles, as water expands and melts, cause damage to sensitive masonry and marble.

 Moist environments also promote biological growth and pollution from air pollutants.
 Strong winds cause damage caused by whirled debris.